-Northern Ireland has made significant progress in recent history, being among the most successful power systems globally in the integration of renewable energy.
+Northern Ireland has made significant progress in recent history, being among the most successful power systems globally in the integration of renewable energy into our energy system.

 Our new collective objective in Northern Ireland to ensure that 80% of all electricity consumed comes from renewable sources by 2030, and our wider 2050 net zero obligations, is hugely challenging in its scale, pace, and complexity whilst also ensuring a just transition.